Skip to content

 See Care and Supervision Proceedings and the Public Law Outline Procedure, Pre-Birth, Newborns and Infants.

-The assessment plan must set out timescales for the actions to be met and stages of the assessment to progress.
-The work with the child and family should ensure that the agreed points are achieved through case supervision and/or management oversight.
+The assessment plan must set out timescales for the actions to be met and stages of the assessment to progress, which should include regular points to review the assessment.
+The work with the child and family should ensure that the agreed points are achieved through regular reviews.
 Where delays or obstacles occur these must be acted on and the assessment plan must be reviewed if any circumstances change for the child.

-The social worker’s line manager must review the assessment with the social worker and ensure that actions such as those below have been met:
+The social worker's line manager must review the assessment plan regularly with the social worker and ensure that actions such as those below have been met:

 • There has been direct communication with the child alone and their views and wishes have been recorded and taken into account when providing services;